Part Two in The Three Part Series.

 Interesting isn’t it?

-If slave is mentioned, these images come to mind which help camouflage the modern day concept of a slave mentality.
+If the word slave is mentioned, these images come to mind which help camouflage the modern-day concept of a slave mentality.

 Most internet searches point to articles about physical slavery and the history of African slaves which enhance the imagery.